 Interscholastic athletics for both boys and girls in Connecticut are considered to be an integral segment of the total educational program.
-It goes without saying that they should supplement, rather than serve as a substitute for, the traditional physical education and intramural programs in our member schools.
+They should supplement, rather than serve as a substitute for the traditional physical education and intramural programs in our member schools.
 The purposes of the organization are: